 You may be able to deduct work-related educational expenses paid during the year as an itemized deduction on Form 1040, Schedule A (PDF).
-To be deductible, your expenses must be for education that (1) maintains or improves your job skills, or (2) is required by your employer or by law to keep your salary, status or job.
-However, even if the education meets either of these tests, the education cannot be part of a program that will qualify you for a new trade or business, or needed to meet the minimal educational requirements of your trade or business.
+To be deductible, your expenses must be for education that (1) maintains or improves your job skills or (2) is required by your employer or by law to keep your salary, status or job.
+However, even if the education meets either of these tests, the education cannot be part of a program that will qualify you for a new trade or business, or is needed to meet the minimal educational requirements of your trade or business.

 Although the education must relate to your present work, educational expenses incurred during temporary absence from your job may be deductible.
 However, after your temporary absence, you must return to the same kind of work.
 Usually, absence from work for one year or less is considered temporary.

 - Tuition, books, supplies, lab fees, and similar items

 - Other educational expenses, such as the cost of research and typing